Finance Committee Sub-committees

 - to monitor the effective and efficient procurement and use of resources in accordance with the objectives of the University

-- to keep under review the University’s financial and procurements policies and regulations, tax strategy and Scheme of Financial Delegation
+- to keep the University’s tax strategy and Scheme of Financial Delegation under review

 Investment and Borrowing

 - to approve the University’s policies on investment and borrowing

 - to make recommendations to Council on the allocation of funds for investment and to monitor the Return on Investment